storefront-x/storefront-x/docs/essentials/concepts.md

 ### Separating client/server code

 Sometimes you might wish to separate client/server code.
 This can be done with the `supportsClientServer` getter.
 If this getter is set to `true`, generating concept will generate two files with `.client` and `.server` suffixes.
-Both of these files will contain normal source files but `.client` file will also contain source files with the `.client` suffix and vice versa for server.
+Both of these files will contain normal source files, but `.client` file will also contain source files with the `.client` suffix and vice versa for server.

 #### Example concept